goodguyry/postcss-tidy-columns/README.md

 ### Global at-rules

-Global options are defined via `@tidy` at-rules outside of any selector blocks.
-Values declared here take precedence over the passed via the plugin options.
+Global options are defined via `@tidy` at-rules _outside_ of any selector blocks.
+Values declared here take precedence over those passed via the plugin options.

 ### Local at-rules

-Local options are defined via `@tidy` at-rules inside a selector block and are scoped to that rule block.
+Local options are defined via `@tidy` at-rules _inside_ a selector block and are scoped to that rule block.
 Values declared here take precedence over the global at-rules.

 ## Using CSS Custom Properties in setting values

 [CSS Custom Proprties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) are supported in `@tidy` rules, with the following caveats:

 1. Due to the nature of CSS Custom Properties, particularly the inability to use them in media query parmeters, a CSS Custom Property used as the `@tidy site-max` value will throw an error.
 2. The `@tidy gap` custom property value must only contain its length, and not its boolean `addGap` portion of the [gap shorthand](#addgap).

 Example: